 In the Digest Storage section, Enable automatic digest storage is automatically selected.
 Then, a new Azure Storage account and container where your digests are stored is created.

 Select Review + create at the bottom of the page.

 On the Review + create page, after you review, select Create.

 Keep the resource group, server, and single database for the next steps.
 You'll learn how to use the ledger feature of your database with different methods.

 When you're finished using these resources, delete the resource group you created.
-This action also deletes the server and single database within it.
+This action also deletes the server and single database within it, and the storage account.

 To delete myResourceGroup and all its resources by using the Azure portal:

 - In the portal, search for and select Resource groups.
 Then select myResourceGroup from the list.

 - On the resource group page, select Delete resource group.